Forever Young (Alphaville song): Music video

 The song's music video, directed by Brian Ward, shows the band performing in one of the halls at Holloway Sanatorium in Virginia Water, England.
 A number of people from children to the elderly, dressed in ragged finery, awake to watch the band, then walk through a diamond-shaped glowing portal.

 Reception

 In 1987, the song topped yearly retrospective lists in San Francisco's KITS "Live 105" and New Jersey's WPST 94.5 radio stations, with Billboard calling it "the modern rock equivalent of 'Stairway to Heaven'".
-"Forever Young" was top on both lists, beating out songs like U2's "Pride (In the Name of Love)", New Order's "Blue Monday" and the Smiths' "How Soon Is Now?".
+"Forever Young" was top on both lists, beating songs like U2's "Pride (In the Name of Love)", New Order's "Blue Monday" and the Smiths' "How Soon Is Now?".

-In 2004 the song was featured in the movie “Napoleon Dynamite.”

-The song was used for the end credits of the It's Always Sunny in Philadelphia episode "Underage Drinking: A National Concern".

 In 2024, "Forever Young" gained wide popularity on the social media app TikTok, 40 years after the song's release.
 The song reached No. 1 on the Billboard charts in the United States, and stayed there for 10 weeks.

-In the mid-2020s, the song gained widespread usage in YouTube shorts.
-Frequently used as a backdrop for AI-generated videos of celebrities and other famous people being de-aged as the videos travel backwards through their lives.